scotws/LiaraForth/docs/WORDLIST.md

 ***Status*** - State of development.
 Either **fragment** or **coded**.

 ***Group*** - Which word group the word belongs to, especially ANSI or non-ANSI.
-Words written especially for the board are marked with "265SXB", words that come from Gforth with "Gforth".
+Words written especially for the board are marked with "Liara", words that come from Gforth with "Gforth".
 See [the Forth Standard](https://forth-standard.org/) for basis.